grim-alt/1st-repo/README.md

 # 1st-repo
-ItThis is a comprehensive README.md file designed for a GitHub repository.
+This is a comprehensive README.md file designed for a GitHub repository.
 It categorizes your code into the core pillars of Object-Oriented Programming (OOP) and basic data structures, providing a clear explanation for each.
 ### Key Concepts Explained

 ### 1. Inheritance